 Gwangjang Market is Korea’s oldest traditional market, established over 100 years ago.
 Today, it is a popular attraction with over 5000 shops selling a variety of street food, fabrics, Hanbok, clothes, shoes, bags and many more.

 Our favourite section was the vibrant food market which had loads of stalls selling delicious Korean food!
 This is the type of place where you’ll experience cramped, elbow-to-elbow sort of seating; a cultural experience which we simply loved.
 Below is a list of must-try foods at Gwangjang Market!
+A nice hotel to stay at in this area would be the Hotel Atrium, which offers spacious rooms, quiet surroundings, free wifi, and more.
+It is within walking distance of Jongno 5-ga Station.

 1. Bindaetteok (Mung bean pancake)